 Prescriptions at South Molton Medical Centre

-You can order an NHS repeat prescription from your pharmacy by using our online system.
+You can order an NHS repeat prescription from your pharmacy or by using the NHS app.

 The Medical Centre is committed to working to best practice guidelines to ensure that patients receive safe and effective treatment that makes best use of NHS resources.